Fantaspoa: History

 Fantaspoa was founded in 2005, and has the following official sections: Short Film Competition (subdivided into live-action/animation and national/international); Ibero-American Feature Film Competition and International Competition.
 The festival also have special sidebars that change from edition to edition, such as animated feature films, documentaries, zombie films, panorama, among others.

 Each edition, the festival grants around twenty awards in the different sections, as well as the Lifetime Achievement Award, that has been presented to some of the greatest auteurs of the fantastic genre, such as Luigi Cozzi, Lamberto Bava, Ruggero Deodato, Claudio Simonetti, Stuart Gordon, David Schmoeller, Frank Henenlotter, Lloyd Kaufman and Simon Boswell.

-Fantaspoa is the only South American festival to be a member of the Méliès International Festivals Federation, and stands alone, outside of Europe, in awarding the prestigious Méliès d'Argent for Best European Short Film.
+Fantaspoa is the only South American member of the Méliès International Festivals Federation and the only festival outside Europe that awards the Méliès d'Argent for Best European Short Film and Best European Feature Film.

 Reception

-Described by Variety and Deadline Hollywood as the largest genre film festival in Latin America and South America, Fantaspoa has also been included in the following lists:
+Described by Deadline and Variety as the largest genre film festival in South America and Latin America, Fantaspoa has also been included in the following lists: